Does a Regular C Corporation Really Allow You to Pay a 15% Tax Rate?

 The capital gains rate thing is a little trickier to do the accounting for.
 But you can get good insight into this tax planning opportunity if I keep the example simple.

-Let's say that you have a business that makes, pre-tax, $1,000,000 a year.
-Suppose, for sake of illustration, that you pay the $340,000 of corporate taxes on that profit and then leave the remaining $660,000 invested in the business.
-In other words, assume you use this money to grow your business.
+Let's say that you have a business that makes, pre-tax, $100,000 a year.
+Suppose, for sake of illustration, that you pay the $34,000 of corporate taxes on that profit each year and then leave the remaining $66,000 invested in the business.
+Assume you use this money to grow your business.

 The upshot?
-On your personal tax return, the federal tax rate may show up as 15%.
-However, when you think about the fact that much of the capital gain comes from reinvested, previously tax profits, the real tax rate you pay as the owner pays runs a lot higher.
+On your personal tax return, yes, the federal tax rate may show up as 15% or 20%.
+However, when you think about the fact that much of the capital gain comes from reinvested, previously tax profits, the real tax rate you pay is about twice that rate.

-Note: In the example of a $10,000,000 gain on sale stemming from a reinvestment of $6,600,000 of corporate profits, the $6,600,000 of corporate profits gets taxed with twice and the other $3,400,000 gets taxed once.
-This blending of double-taxed profits and single-taxed profit explains the slightly lower tax rate produced by the second set of example calculations.
+Note: In the example of a $1,000,000 gain on sale stemming from a reinvestment of $660,000 of corporate profits, the $660,000 of corporate profits gets taxed with twice and the other $340,000 gets taxed once.
+This blending of double-taxed profits and single-taxed profit explains the slightly lower tax rate produced by the second set of example calculations as compared to the first set.

 The Reality Sandwich for Business Owners

-The politicians and media pundits who debate such things can argue about whether the tax rate in the preceding example cases equal 15%.
+The politicians and media pundits who debate such things can argue about the fairness of tax rates in the preceding example cases.

-If you do the sort of accounting that any business person would do, however, you absolutely won't see the tax rate as equal to 15%.
-Yes, the taxes paid on the individual tax return equal 15%.
-But that simplistic calculation ignores the 34% corporate tax rate the business has paid first inside the corporation on either all or a large portion of the money now, later, being taxed at 15%.
+If you do the sort of accounting that any business person would do, however, you absolutely won't see the tax rate as equal to 15% or 20%.
+Yes, the taxes paid on the individual tax return might equal 15% or 20%.
+But that simplistic calculation ignores the 34% corporate tax rate the business has paid first inside the corporation on either all or a large portion of the money now, later, being taxed at 15% or 20%.

 Accordingly, you typically would not for tax-rate reasons choose to operate your business as a C corporation.
 Typically, an S corporation minimizes the federal income taxes you pay.